-As at 31 December 2023 and the date of this Report, the Sustainability Committee was composed of Directors Paolo Amato (non-executive and independent), Barbara Debra Contini (non-executive and independent), Paola Muratorio (non-executive and independent) and Alice Vatta (non-executive and independent).
+As at 31 December 2024 and the date of this Report, the Sustainability Committee was composed of Directors Paolo Amato (non-executive and independent), Barbara Debra Contini (non-executive and independent), Paola Muratorio (non-executive and independent) and Alice Vatta (non-executive and independent).
 Paolo Amato, Paola Muratorio and Alice Vatta were appointed members of the Committee by the Board of Directors at its meeting on 1 June 2022.
 On the same date, the Board appointed Director Paolo Amato as Chairman of the Committee.
-At its meeting of 13 June 2023, the Board of Directors appointed Barbara Debra Contini as a member of the Committee to replace Alessandra Battaglia (who resigned as Director on 24 March 2023).
+Director Barbara Debra Contini was appointed as a member of the Committee by the Board of Directors on 13 June 2023.